 Solution

-As it can be seen from the troubleshooting guide, some problems are easy to identify and fix, while others such as “no hot water” or “not enough hot water” require more work before figuring out what is going on.
+As seen from the troubleshooting guide, some problems are easy to identify and fix, while others, such as "no hot water" or "not enough hot water," require more work before figuring out what is going on.